iomesh/docs/docs/advanced-functions/localpv-manager.md

 ### Enable Capacity Limit

-In the above example, an IOMesh local PV is created with a capacity of 2 G, corresponding to a directory on the node, and by default does not limit the amount of data written into this directory, allowing for more than written data of over 2 G. However, if you have requirement for capacity isolation, you may enable capacity limit for this IOMesh local PV.
+In the above example, an IOMesh local PV with a capacity of 2G is created, corresponding to a directory on the node.
+By default, there is no limit on the amount of data written to this directory, allowing more than 2G to be written.
+However, if you have capacity isolation requirements, you can enable the capacity limit for this IOMesh local PV.

 **Prerequisite**

-Capacity limit is implemented on the XFS file system `xfs_quota`.
+The capacity limit feature is implemented on the `xfs_quota` tool.
 Once enabled, a local PV will be created with `xfs quota` configured to ensure that the capacity size declared in the PVC is true.

 **Procedure**

-The following example assumes IOMesh local PV is created on the `/var/iomesh/localpv-quota` directory, the disk path is `/dev/sdx`,
+The following example assumes IOMesh local PV is created on the `/var/iomesh/localpv-quota` directory, and the disk path is `/dev/sdx`.

 1. Create a directory `/var/iomesh/localpv-quota` as `basePath`.

     ```shell
     mkdir -p /var/iomesh/localpv-quota
     ```
-2. Format the file system of the disk as `xfs`.
+2. Format the filesystem of the disk as `xfs`.
 The disk path is `/dev/sdx`.

     ```shell
     sudo mkfs.xfs /dev/sdx
     ```
-3. Mount the disk to the `/var/iomesh/localpv-quota` directory and enable XFS `prjquota` via the mount option.(mountoption)
+3. Mount the disk to the `/var/iomesh/localpv-quota` directory and enable XFS `prjquota` via the mount option.

     ```shell
     mount -o prjquota /dev/sdx /var/iomesh/localpv-quota
     ```
     > _NOTE_: If you want to use an existing XFS mount point as the basePath, run the command `umount /dev/sdx` first to unmount the mount point.
 Then remount it via the `prjquota` mount option.

-    > _NOTE_: To prevent the loss of mount information after reboot the node, you need to write the mount information to the `/etc/fstab` configuration file.
+    > _NOTE_: To prevent the loss of mount information after rebooting the node, you need to write the mount information to the `/etc/fstab` configuration file.

 4. Create a StorageClass using this mount point as `basePath`.
 Set the field `parameters.enableQuota` to `true`.